ericoporto/ags-manual-wiki/UpgradeTo362.md

 The purpose of this function is to let you decide whether save may still be allowed to load or not.

+For more detailed explanation, please see ["validate_restored_save"](ValidateRestoredSave).

-### 3. Prescanning save slots.
+### Prescanning save slots.

 If engine is told to load an incompatible save and fails it then will usually just stop the game.
 This is quite frustrating for the players.
-In version 3.6.2 there's a new script command called `Game.ScanSaveSlots()`.
+In version 3.6.2 there's a new script command called [`Game.ScanSaveSlots()`](Game#gamescansaveslots).
 This function lets you *test* a range of saves and return only validated ones.
 When checking the saves it will also try calling "validate_restored_save" for saves with fewer data in them.
 Scanning saves allows you to take precaution and avoid displaying invalid saves in game menus, or reject loading a save before it crashes the game.